 - Imperative syntax: Requires an explicitly created permission object that is used to make security checks at runtime.

-The following are the entities envolved in the code access security architecture:
+The following are the entities involved in the code access security architecture:

-- Assembly: Consist of a single file or a package of file and includes a manifest that contains import metadata such as permission requirements.
+- Assembly: Consists of a single file or a package of file and includes a manifest that contains import metadata such as permission requirements.

-- Policies: Define a set of rules that determine the permissions to be granted to assemblies.
+- Policies: Defines a set of rules that determine the permissions to be granted to assemblies.

 - Permissions: Objects that grant code access to resource and authority to perform tasks.